scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/intune-validation.md

 Especially, this means that when an administrator triggers a Wipe or Retire for a device, the certificate will be revoked immediately.
 Even if the device is shutdown or offline and therefore the action cannot be performed on the device, the certificate is not valid anymore.

+## AppConfig:IntuneValidation:UntoleratedUserRisks

+{% hint style="warning" %}
+**Experimental Setting** - Applicable to version 2.2 and above.

+SCEPman Enterprise Edition only
+{% endhint %}

+**Value:** Comma-separated list of User Risk Levels, e.g. _Low_, _Medium_, _High_.

+**Description:** This setting only has an effect if you set [UserRiskCheck](#appconfigintunevalidationuserriskcheck) to _Always_.
+Certificates of users with risk levels in this list will be considered invalid.

+Example: You define `Medium,High` for this setting.
+A user has Risk Level _Low_.
+The user's certificate is valid and the certificate can be used to connect to the corporate VPN.
+Then, a risk event increases the User Risk Level to _Medium_.
+The user tries to connect to the VPN, but does not succeed, because the VPN Gateway checks the validity of the certificate in real-time and SCEPman responds that it is revoked.

+## AppConfig:IntuneValidation:UserRiskCheck

+{% hint style="warning" %}
+**Experimental Setting** - Applicable to version 2.2 and above.

+SCEPman Enterprise Edition only
+{% endhint %}

+**Value:** _Always_ or _Never_

+**Description:** When SCEPman receives an OCSP request for a certificate issued to an Intune user, SCEPman can optionally check the [user risk level](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-risks#user-linked-detections).
+When set to **Always** SCEPman will query the user risk state and the OCSP result can only be GOOD if the user's risk is not in the list of [UntoleratedUserRisks](#appconfigintunevalidationuntolerateduserrisks).

+Settting this to **Never** will disable the user risk check.

 ## AppConfig:IntuneValidation:WaitForSuccessNotificationResponse

 {% hint style="info" %}